pombredanne/centidb/docs/concepts.rst

 Scanning the contents of such an engine is usually possible, however the results will not be returned in any meaningful order, and any future changes such as insertion or deletion may cause the previous order to change unpredictably.
-Unordered engines make it efficient to fetch or update individual records given their key, but do so by sacrificing an important
+Unordered engines optimize for fast fetch or update of individual records given their key, but do so by sacrificing an important
-operation: the *range scan*.
-As we will shortly see, range scans are crucial to the most useful feature of a traditional database.
+operation: the *range query*.
+As we will shortly see, range queries are crucial to the most useful feature of a traditional database.

 Ordered Engines